HL7/davinci-ecdx/input/pagecontent/background.md

 <div markdown='1' class="new-content">

-### Actors and Roles

-- The Payer or External Provider System acts in the role of a *data consumer*.
-- The Provider system acts in the role of a *data source*.\*
-- A human practitioner involved in approving/filtering the information provided.
-  - A pre-existing agreement could be in place that allows data to be shared *without* human intervention.

-\* The payer's health record needs to be attributed based on the actual contributing provider.
-In other words, the record needs to be attributed to the individual that made the assertion.
-If an *Electronic Health Information Exchange* (HIE) retains that information in a non-repudiable manner, then it would be acceptable for a payer's health record to be based on an aggregation created by an HIE (in other words the HIE acts in the role of the *data source*).
-However, not all HIEs do this (and not for all records).
-Where attribution is not present or non-repudiable, then HIE content is *not acceptable* for most payer use-cases.
-{:.bg-warning}

 ### Workflow Overview

 See the [Specification] page for a detailed description of the technical workflow and API guidance.